rxu7s/pBot/README.md

 * Mining uses half of the CPU (changeable)
 * DDoS attack uses 'storm' script
 * Windows and Linux are supported platforms and tested
-- If os is windows and program is encoded, startup cannot be used

 # Commands
 * !help                   # Help menu